MattCain/jquery.preloadimages/README.md

     bower install jquery.preloadimages

-Or just grab the js straight from here.
+Or download the js straight from github.

 ## License